-building a todo cli in rust.
+todo cli in rust.

-why build another todo app.
+why build another todo app?

-what it does.
+what does it do?

 todo add "buy groceries"